 “We’re very focused on the practice side, and our school and district leaders were appreciative of seeing the research side offered by the Center.
 It added an additional layer of credibility to the work of our field coaches,” said Alessandro Montanari, former NCDPI Program Coordinator for District and School Transformation.
 “They also helped tremendously with a professional development on Reaching ALL Students for Success which featured breakout sessions on high-yield strategies and processes to achieve academic excellence with particular subgroups such as English Language Learners and African-American males.”
 NCDPI District and School Transformation Overview.

 The SECC also conducted literacy professional development for 200 TALAS school leaders.

-SECC experts continue to work with NCDPI leaders to help the agency better coordinate efforts in its recently integrated federal and division of school improvement offices to more rigorously plan work and monitor results.
+SECC experts continue to work with NCDPI leaders to help the agency better coordinate efforts in its recently integrated division of school improvement offices to more rigorously plan work and monitor results.
 The approach is helping to focus and streamline the assistance to provide maximum benefit for districts and schools.

 By 2013–14, after 4 years of TALAS, research clearly indicated that the state’s lowest-achieving schools improved their performance, according to a study from the Consortium for Educational Research and Evaluation–North Carolina (Henry, Guthrie, & Townsend, 2015).
 The study noted that student growth improved in the first year and was sustained throughout the program, and that the results may indicate the value of the needs assessments and school improvement plans developed in the initiative’s first year.
 The initiative continues as a major goal of North Carolina’s Every Student Succeeds Act (ESSA) consolidated state plan.
 SECC and NCDPI are committed to continuing to identify, implement, and continuously improve evidence-based practices that have shown sustained success in raising student performance in schools identified for comprehensive or targeted support and improvement.